 Interestingly, anti-müllerian hormone gets its name because of its role during the development and tissue differentiation of a fetus.
 During early fetal development, Müllerian ducts are special embryonic structures that, if left alone, will develop into female reproductive organs such as the fallopian tubes and the uterus.
 Cells involved with the reproductive organs in the male fetus will, during early development, produce AMH to suppress (the "anti" in anti-müllerian) the development of the female reproductive structures.
 There are rare conditions in males (particularly infants) in which the AMH level is used to evaluate problems with the testicles and genitalia.

 To get an anti-müllerian hormone test near you, simply order online and get tested at the Quest location you selected.
 Once your AMH lab results are ready, they will be available for secure download.
 As can be seen on the sample AMH lab report above, the AMH blood level will be reported as a numerical value and can be compared against the reference range provided by the lab.
-This AMH test is sometimes ordered in conjunction with the fertility panel for a more comprehensive fertility assessment.
+This AMH test is sometimes ordered in conjunction with the fertility test panel for a more comprehensive fertility assessment.